boazsegev/website_host_wild/source/recital.md

 Oaks need the softness of sunlight and the kindness of rain before they sprout.
 Me?
 I need my friends.

-On stage with me are:
+On stage with me you will listen to (in order of score notation):

 * The Amazing [Leanne Mosher](https://lmoser12.wixsite.com/leannemoser/music) - vocals, guitar and joy.
 * The Great Weijun Yang - guitar and soul.